-I publish on a variety of topics which interest me in the global history of the United States.
+I publish on a variety of topics which interest me, mostly about music and about the global history of the United States.

 My published books:

 (some of these are available for free online.
 I am happy to share articles or reviews I have written, just email me)

 “Community Music Making, Improvisation and Social Technologies in Música Huasteca,” co-authored with J.A.
 Strub, special issue: Social Convergence in Times of Spatial Distancing: The Role of Music During the COVID-19 Pandemic, Frontiers in Psychology: Cultural Psychology (2021). https://www.frontiersin.org/articles/10.3389/fpsyg.2021.648010/full